Haunted Halloween Theme Park Attraction

 2012 FRIGHT FEST UPDATES: Six Flags Magic Mountain promises new mazes, shows, and monsters for 2012, raising the scare factor for fans of Halloween in Los Angeles.
 Read on for all the gory details:

-- NEW!
-WILLOUGHBY’S RESURRECTED.
-New horror awaits you at the Granddaddy of all Six Flags Magic Mountain mazes … now the beloved family has resurrected and renovated their eerie home with more hair-raising terror around each nightmarish turn and dreadful screams down the long harrowing hallways.
+- WILLOUGHBY’S RESURRECTED.
+The revamped version the venerable haunted house maze returns for 2013 … now the beloved family has resurrected and renovated their eerie home with more hair-raising terror around each nightmarish turn and dreadful screams down the long harrowing hallways.

 - THE AFTERMATH.
 Enter a post apocalyptic city where nomad warriors rule with bone-crushing iron fists and the dead stalk the living.
 (This was the best of 2011’s Halloween mazes; we are glad to see it back.)